The Torres Strait Islands are hidden jewels, all too often forgotten by the rest of Australia.

 But these islands and communities are facing a looming catastrophe from climate change.

-Torres Strait Islanders have contributed almost nothing to the causes of climate change, but are being hit first and hardest by its impacts,” – Helen Szoke, Oxfam Chief Executive.
+Torres Strait Islanders have contributed almost nothing to the causes of climate change, but are being hit first and hardest by its impacts,” – Helen Szoke, former Oxfam Chief Executive.

 Oxfam visited the Torres Strait Islands earlier this month to meet with communities and learn firsthand some of the impacts they are experiencing.